Alice in Chains: 1992–1993: Dirt

 In March 1992, the band returned to the studio.
 With new songs written primarily on the road, the material has an overall darker feel than Facelift, with six of the album's thirteen songs dealing with the subject of addiction.
 "We did a lot of soul searching on this album.
 There's a lot of intense feelings."
 Cantrell said, "We deal with our daily demons through music.
 All of the poison that builds up during the day we cleanse when we play."
 On September 29, 1992, Alice in Chains released its second album, Dirt.
-The album peaked at number six on the Billboard 200 and since its release has been certified quadruple platinum by the RIAA, making Dirt the band's highest selling album to date.
-The album was a critical success, with Steve Huey of Allmusic praising the album as a "major artistic statement, and the closest they ever came to recording a flat-out masterpiece."
+The album peaked at number six on the Billboard 200 and since its release has been certified 5× platinum by the RIAA, making Dirt the band's highest selling album to date.
+The album was a critical success, with Huey praising the album as a "major artistic statement, and the closest they ever came to recording a flat-out masterpiece."
 Chris Gill of Guitar World called Dirt "huge and foreboding, yet eerie and intimate", and "sublimely dark and brutally honest."

 Dirt spawned five singles that reached the top 30 on the Billboard Mainstream Rock chart: "Would?", "Rooster", "Them Bones", "Angry Chair", and "Down in a Hole", and remained on the charts for nearly two years.
 Alice in Chains was added as openers to Ozzy Osbourne's No More Tours tour.
 Days before the tour began, Layne Staley broke his foot in an ATV accident, forcing him to use crutches on stage.

-Starr left the band shortly after the Hollywood Rock concert in Rio de Janeiro on January 22, 1993, stating that he wanted to spend more time with his family.
+Starr left the band after the release of Dirt.
 Staley told Rolling Stone in 1994 about Starr leaving the band, "It was just a difference in priorities.
 We wanted to continue intense touring and press.
 Mike was ready to go home."
 Years later, Starr claimed that he was fired due to his drug addiction.

 Starr was replaced by former Ozzy Osbourne bassist Mike Inez.
 Inez had met Alice in Chains during Ozzy Osbourne's No More Tours tour and became friends with them.
 When the band was in Brazil, they called Inez to join them and he accepted.
-Inez wanted to do the shows in Brazil and even got his immunization shots, but the band called him back telling that Starr wanted to do the last two shows in Brazil, so they would meet Inez in London instead.
+Inez wanted to do the shows in Brazil and even got his immunization shots, but the band called him back saying that Starr wanted to do the last two shows in Brazil, so they would meet Inez in London instead.
 Inez ended up getting sick with his vaccination shots for a couple of days.
 Inez played his first concert with Alice in Chains on January 27, 1993, at the Camden Underworld in London.

 In April 1993, the band recorded two songs with Inez, "What the Hell Have I" and "A Little Bitter", for the Last Action Hero soundtrack.
 During the summer of 1993, Alice in Chains toured with the alternative music festival Lollapalooza, their last major tour with Staley.